movestore/dynBrownianBridge/README.md

 **Save as Shapefile (`saveAsSHP`):** The specified contours of the UDs can be saved as shapefiles.
 This option can also be unchecked.

+**Stadia API key (`stamen_key`):** For visualisation of the rest sites on map background you need to enter an API key from stadia here.
+Note that this is only a workaround for a few months until MoveApps provides an own OSM mirror.
+Register for a stadia API key here, it is free: https://stadiamaps.com/stamen/onboarding/create-account.

 ### Most common errors
 ERROR: `“Error in rasterToContour(data_t_UD_av, levels = ctr) : no contour lines”`.
 CAUSE 1: Most likely the raster resolution was set too large, such that the track only covers a few raster cells, resulting in too few cells to do the calculation.
 SOLUTION 1: Have a look in the logs of the app (under "Show Logs") at the span of your data, and set the raster resolution to a size so that a single track will cover many raster cells. *Many* being in the order of at least 2 digits (a guesstimate).
 CAUSE 2: The `map extent increase` value is too large.
 SOLUTION 2: Reduce the value of the `map extent increase`; often half of the span of the data is sufficient.